 The William & Mary Music of India Ensemble was established in fall of 2011 to provide students a personal experience of North Indian classical music through a hands-on study of its premiere stringed instrument, the sitar.
 Up to eight students participate in the 1-credit course, which is offered every semester (listed as MUSC E23).
 Learning entirely orally/aurally, each semester the class focuses on a specific raga (or melodic entity), crafting and memorizing a sequence of semi-improvised developmental sections.
 The semester culminates with a public performance of the suite-like piece with a guest tabla accompanist (percussionist).
 The ensemble regularly hosts visiting artists who offer instruction as well as public performances.
 Guest artists have included Paul Livingstone (sitar), Homnath Upadhyaya (tabla), and Irfan Khan (sarod).

-The Performance Art Ensemble, now in its 12th year at William and Mary, is an interdisciplinary workshop for artists and enthusiasts of all disciplines.
+The Performance Art Ensemble is an interdisciplinary workshop for artists and enthusiasts of all disciplines.
 The ensemble convenes every spring semester (listed as MUSC E22: Performance Art Ensemble).
 Members work individually and collectively to generate material that advances commonly held notions about art, performance, media, and the creative process.
 The group frequently tours, most recently to New York City and Yale University, and performs annually at the end of spring semester.
 The group is dedicated to creative freedom and exploration and forms cohesion through development of trust, mutual respect, and honesty.
 Any and all who are interested in Avant-garde, experimental, collaborative, and interdisciplinary performance, are welcome although there are a limited number of spaces.